idvorkin/idvorkin.github.io/_posts/2015-12-28-Igor-Eulogy.md

 comments: true
 tags:
     - How Igor Ticks
+    - strategy
 ---

 Wearing a silly hat, his trusty folding bike at his side, and using a purple fountain pen, Igor "Began with the end in mind" with the "important but not urgent" penning this eulogy at 5am.
 Igor wanted this life, so wrote it, reviewed it, lived it, rinsed and repeated, with his family, friends, and multitude of mentors.

 _Currenty this post is optimized to guide me in living my life.
 As I'm closer to death, it's puprose will transform into enteraining others at my funeral, via more 'show don't tell'._

 _For many of my roles I'm still figuring out who I want to be, and how I achieved it, so this list is not yet in priority order.
-The fleshed out sections are the easy ones, as they are well easy :)_
+The fleshed out sections are the easy ones to write, because, well, they are the easy ones to write :)_

 ### As an entertainer